zxc2012/PAT_Code/docs/C++/Java_2.md

 ### Method

-Create a class MapHelper with two methods:
+Create a class MapHelper with three methods:
 - get(key): Returns the item in the map if it exists, otherwise null.
 - maxKey(): Returns the maximum of all keys.
 Works only if keys can be compared.
 - allBark(): Makes all keys bark.
 Works only for keys of type Dog.